Willy0226/Zombie-Land/README.md

   - Help AI find a new patrol path if AI stucks for a few seconds

 - SelfDestroy System
-  - Destroy AI itself after a long time stuck
+  - Destroy AI itself after a long time stuck.